ShuvamDas123/AutoTheftDataAnalysis/README.md

 # STA130DataAnalysis
-This project is aims to show temperature and autotheft in the GTA region
+This project is aims to show how extreme temperature and autotheft in the GTA region